oanaporan/Memory_Game/README.md

 ## Preview
 ![snippet](img/snippet.png)

+## Instalation
+1. Download the img, css, js folders and the index.html file.
+2. Open the index.html file in the browser.

 ### Development Strategy:
 * Memory Game Logic
 The game randomly shuffles the cards.
 A user wins once all cards have successfully been matched.